 Get your dredging station ready.
-Mix the remaining spices and salt with the plain flour and cornflour in a bowl.
-In a separate bowl, crack in the egg, whisk then stir in the buttermilk.
+Mix the remaining spices, salt, plain flour and cornflour in a bowl.
+In a separate bowl, crack in 1 egg, whisk and stir in the buttermilk.
 Have a baking tray ready for your coated chicken.

-	One by one, dip the chicken pieces first in the buttermilk mixture, then in the flour mixture, making sure each piece is completely covered.
+One by one, dip the chicken pieces into the buttermilk mixture, followed by the flour mixture.
+Make sure each piece is completely covered.
 Transfer to the tray.

-	Fill the biggest deep heavy bottomed saucepan you have half full with oil.
-Put over a medium heat to maintain a steady temperature and then heat until simmering.
-To test that the oil is ready, mix a tsp of the leftover buttermilk with the flour to make a craggy dough.
+To test that the oil is ready, mix 1 tsp of the leftover buttermilk with the flour to make a craggy dough.
 Drop it into the oil and you are looking for it to brown, puff up and rise to the surface in a minute - any quicker and the oil is too hot.

-	Starting with a tester, fry the chicken in batches for 10-14 minutes, turning once half way through until super crispy.
+Starting with a tester, fry the chicken in batches for 10-14 minutes until super crispy - turn once halfway.
 Check the first one to make sure the chicken is cooked through.
-If the chicken browns too quickly but isn’t cooked all the way through you will need to turn the temperature down on the oil.
+If the chicken browns too quickly on the outside but isn’t cooked all the way through, you will need to turn the temperature down on the oil.
 If you have a thermometer you want it to be 160C.
 The temperature will drop once the cold chicken goes in so keep adjusting the heat.
 Don’t cook more than 3 pieces at once.

 Transfer the fried chicken to a wire rack over a tray lined with kitchen roll.
 Sprinkle with sea salt.
 M.F.C done.